 Step #1 – Leave it Be

-Put the cat carrier in a well-used room with a soft pillow or blanket and your cat’s favorite toy.
-Your cat will check out the carrier and associate it as “just part of the furniture.”
+Put the carrier in a well-used room with a soft pillow or blanket and your cat’s favorite toy.
+The feline will check it out and associate it as “just part of the furniture.”
 Leave it be for a few days.

 Step #2 – Treats & Praise